As oil plummets, how much pain still looms for U.S. energy firms?

 "If you have no exposure this is a good time to step in," Scott Wren, senior equity strategist at Wells Fargo Advisors said at the start of this year.

-Analysts who advocate buying energy stocks recommend big, high-dividend paying companies, such as Exxon Mobil (XOM.N) or Chevron (CVX.N).
-Both stocks have outperformed the sector during the six-month rout in which companies, such as Chesapeake Energy (CHK.N) or Halliburton (HAL.N) lost a third or more of their value.
+Analysts who advocate buying energy stocks recommend big, high-dividend paying companies, such as Exxon Mobil or Chevron.
+Both stocks have outperformed the sector during the six-month rout in which companies, such as Chesapeake Energy or Halliburton lost a third or more of their value.

 RISKS AND SAFE BETS

-Investors got a taste how bets on "the worst might be over" scenario could go bad last month when Civeo Corp (CVEO.N), a provider of temporary housing for the oil industry, issued a profit warning.
+Investors got a taste how bets on "the worst might be over" scenario could go bad last month when Civeo Corp, a provider of temporary housing for the oil industry, issued a profit warning.

 The stock has struggled since oil headed south, but investors were still shocked how hard the company got hit, sending its shares crashing by more than 50 percent in one day.